Recapture the Golden Age of Alpinism

 Join us as we link two mountains, both as iconic as they are fearsome.
 We also link two mountain ranges—the Bernese Alps and the Pennine Alps.
 We recapture the Golden Age of Alpinism in a traditional traverse of the Bernese Alps, over the legendary Gemmi Pass, across the Rhone Valley and into the heart of the Pennine Alps.
 We make a dramatic entrance into Zermatt on foot, crossing the Europabrücke, the longest pedestrian-only suspension bridge in the world.
 We experience a glorious conclusion near the base of the Matterhorn where you’ll be surrounded by more 4000-meter peaks than anywhere else in the Alps.

 We start our journey in Grindelwald and ascend the Eiger Trail into the glacial realm.
+Our initial days parallel the Via Alpina, one of the great long-distance trails in Europe.
 Our route continues through the deep-cut Lauterbrunnen Valley where 72 waterfalls plunge off the upper rim.
 Stay the night in Griesalp, a remote alpine hamlet with a surprisingly luxurious hotel.
 You’ll skirt the shore of the Öeschinensee, the most beautiful lake in Switzerland, before dropping into Kandersteg for the evening.
 Then we follow the favored route of Jules Verne and Mark Twain over the Gemmi Pass into the resort of Leukerbad above the Rhone Valley.
-We make our grand conclusion by crossing the Europabrücke, the longest pedestrian suspension bridge in the world, and entering Zermatt with its stunning Matterhorn views.
-We take a the Gornergrat cogwheel railway, the highest train in Europe, and ascend to one of the finest panoramic views in the Alps.
+We cross the Europabrücke, the longest pedestrian suspension bridge in the world before entering Zermatt where we have commanding views of the Matterhorn.
+We make our grand conclusion by taking the Gornergrat cogwheel railway, the highest train in Europe, and ascend to one of the finest panoramic views in the Alps.
 Here at the Gornergrat summit you'll be surrounded by more 4000-meter peaks than anywhere else in the Alps.